Canterbury District Soccer Football Association: Bill Brackenbury Premier League

 As of 2013, the Canterbury Districts Premier League and Premier League Reserves competitions have been scrapped to align with the national curriculum overhaul which included the introduction of the National Premier Leagues.
 With that in 2014 Football Canterbury came up with a new name for it senior men football competition they originally called it the Bill Brackenbury Cup and then in 2025 they changed the name to the Bill Brackenbury Premier League.
 Inter Lions have been the most successful club in the BBPL with 6 championship and premiership.
-Hurlstone park Wanderes and Enfield Rovers have won it twice respectively.